pderichai/uw-nlp-capstone/index.md

 Cons:
   * Requires lots of manual labor (manually annotating parse trees), which may be a bit boring.
   * It might be hard to run some of the older parsers (especially the non-neural ones...)

+#### Likely Codebases and Platforms

+We will do most of our work in AllenNLP and PyTorch.

+#### Lecture Topic or Class Discussion

+It would be fun to have a lecture on the history of the PTB, key design choices that were made, and a general history of parsers.